sourfacedcyclop/simpleSlider/README.md

 **autoplay** is a Boolean that does as it sounds, sets the slider to autoplay.
 Default value is true.

 **wantNav** is a Boolean that enables or disables slider navigation.
-The default is set to true.
+The default is set to false.
 This navigation is formatted as�
 `<div id="simpleSLiderNav">
 	<div class="simpleSliderNavItem"> </div>
 </div>`